 Symptoms of Twin or Multiple Pregnancy at 31 Weeks

-Technically, the symptoms you experience in the 31st week of pregnancy is no different from what you have experienced all these months.
+Technically, the symptoms you experience with the twins at 31 weeks of pregnancy is no different from what you have experienced all these months.
 However, their sudden return and the pressure of delivery can make them seem to be a tad more intense than they usually are.

 - Blame it on the pregnancy or the lack of sleep or just the endless barrage of thoughts in your mind, causing you to leave barely any time to focus on what’s at hand.
 If you are experiencing moments where you forget what you were doing or end up stepping out of the house to buy something and forget your wallet, or maybe even your house keys, don’t be hard on yourself.
 You might have been a sharp woman before pregnancy, but these multiple changes can be a distraction.
 Once you have delivered your babies, you would be back to your sharpest form pretty soon.

 - The aches and pains that your body experiences would be omnipresent in the third trimester.
 Certain weeks tend to make them slightly stronger than before.
 These weeks are usually the ones where your babies might have a growth spurt all of a sudden, causing your body to come to terms with taking care of the extra weight in a short period.

 - Your bladder and your breasts would be leaking quite often in this period.
 With the milk production beginning a tad early, you might experience discharge from your breasts randomly.
 Similarly, the pressure on the bladder would be increasing, too, causing you to urinate frequently throughout the week.